tytydraco/yessleep/out/I_Hate_My_Dumb_Dead_Brother.md

 Toby seemed relieved as he stood over me, wiping red drool from his mouth and chin.
 I turned my head slightly to see Picky Pete lying on the icy floor, his head obliterated and slowly melting in a splatter of demon-blood spew.
 In my hazy state of mind, the demon's skull reminded me of a server of cherry-flavored shaved ice that had been dropped on a hot sidewalk.

-Toby helped my to my feet for the second time that day.
+Toby helped me to my feet for the second time that day.

 I should've been thankful, but I wasn't.